-1. The paper around the cracks is cut out,
+1. The paper around the cracks is cut out

-2. The edges of the paper are stuck down with adhesive,
+2. The edges of the paper are stuck down with adhesive

-3. The cracks are filled and when the filler is hard, it is sanded and then the area is skimmed over (with skim) to make as smooth as possible.
+3. The cracks are filled and when the filler is hard, it is sanded and then the area is skimmed over (with skim) to make it as smooth as possible.
 Then the ceiling is lined with fibreglass covering.
 The fibreglass wall covering comes in 30/50 metre rolls which are a metre wide.